 However, some of these justifications have conflicting evidence.

 Spaying and neutering have been shown to have a significant association with an increased lifespan.
 In one study involving more than 70,000 dogs, it was found that neutering increased a male dog’s lifespan by 13.8% and increased a female dog’s lifespan by 26.3% and is consistent across different size classes.2,3

 Intact female dogs are at risk of developing reproductive tract associated diseases such as mammary cancer and pyometra, which can become fatal if not addressed.

-Mammary tumors/cancer: In one study, as many as 66% of intact female dogs developed mammary (breast) tumors where 50% were malignant and led to the death of 30% of intact females in another study.
+In one study, as many as 66% of intact female dogs developed mammary (breast) tumors.
+Another study found that 50% of these tumors were malignant and led to the death of 30% of intact females.
 Virtually no cases of mammary cancer developed in dogs spayed early, before the first heat cycle.
-Some breeds appear to be at a greater risk of developing mammary tumors such as boxers with a 45% risk and beagles with a 63% risk.4,5
+Some breeds appear to be at a greater risk of developing mammary tumors such as Boxers with a 45% risk and Beagles with a 63% risk.4,5

 Benefits for Males

-Testicular cancer: While neutering can eliminate the risk of testicular cancer in male dogs, the risk of an intact dog developing testicular cancer is low at 1%.
+While neutering eliminates the risk of testicular cancer in male dogs, the risk of an intact dog with normally descended testicles developing testicular cancer is low at 1%.
 Therefore, the risk of testicular cancer in intact dogs might not be a strong determining factor in the decision to neuter.4

 While there are strong reasons to recommend spaying and neutering dogs, the consequences of a sterilized status can include:2